varghatbn/JAVA-Snarks-Hunter-MiniGame/README.md

     Was developed to practice with Object Oriented programming.

 ## Verison
-    1.5.0
+    1.2.0

 ## Execution
-    in any JAVA IDK through Main
+    in any JAVA IDK through the GameDrive class.

 ## Author
     Vargha Tebyaniyan